+- Educational provision intended exclusively to adults with low formal educational attainment and/or a low level of basic skills.
 The diagrams cover only the courses allowing adult to turn back to school or to gain further qualifications which are incorporated in mainstream educational programmes.
-Usually, these courses are integrated in the programmes providing competence-based qualifications at secondary educational level or allowing access to tertiary education (post-secondary non-tertiary educational level) (2).
-Educational provision intended exclusively to adults with low formal educational attainment and/or a low level of basic skills is not shown in the diagrams.

-Separate provision outside mainstream education for children and young people with special educational needs is not included.
-At tertiary level, doctoral studies, as well as the specialised studies for the regulated professions such as medicine and architecture are excluded.
+Usually, these courses are integrated in the programmes providing competence-based qualifications at secondary educational level or allowing access to tertiary education (post-secondary non-tertiary educational level) (). - Separate provision outside mainstream education for children and young people with special educational needs. - At tertiary level, doctoral studies, as well as the specialised studies for the regulated professions such as medicine and architecture.